“The true way to live is to enjoy every moment as it passes, and surely it is in the everyday things around us that the beauty of life lies.”

 Care for Animals

 The Ingalls family loved animals – Laura, especially.
 She loved her beloved dog, Jack, and the Little House on the Prairie books contain a great many charming tales of her fondness for Jack.
 In season 3, episode 8 of the TV series, entitled Fred, Laura decides that her family needs a goat.
 No one can forget the love Laura had for her horse Bunny, either.
 And although she was a family pet, she was also a fundamental part of the family being able to travel from place to place.
-Many of the animals the Ingalls cared for also provided them with nourishment, such as milk and beef.
+Many of the animals the Ingalls cared for also provided them with nourishment, such as milk, butter, and beef.
 Today, many people still raise their own animals and livestock to provide food and other essentials for their families.

 Sew Your Clothes